healeycodes/in-memory-cache-over-http/README.md

 # in memory cache over http

 An in memory key/value cache over HTTP with no dependencies.
+Kinda like memcached lite.

 The caching method is Least Recently Used (LRU).